-This guideline provides an updated version of the 2011 Association of Anaesthetists' guidance on the peri-operative management of people with hip fracture [1].
+This guideline provides an updated version of the 2011 Association of Anaesthetists' guidance on the perioperative management of people with hip fracture [2].
 As such, it avoids repeating recommendations that still relate to the contemporary management of people with hip fracture, but highlights changes to the 2011 recommendations resulting from new evidence or consensus.

-The 2011 guidelines informed the 2018 International Fragility Fracture Network's consensus statement on the principles of anaesthesia for patients with hip fracture, the summary recommendations of which (Table 1) the Working Party endorse [2].
+The 2011 guidelines informed the 2018 International Fragility Fracture Network's consensus statement on the principles of anaesthesia for patients with hip fracture, the summary recommendations of which the Working Party endorse (see above)[1].